+He was also active in research on local travel in the Northwest

+Territories and on Native land use and occupancy.

+BERING SEA

+REINDEER PRODUCTS has following for sale

+Winter Reindeer leggings for \$5.00 per set

+Long Reindeer neck hair for \$2.00 each Eskimo dancers

+If interested please write to

+Bering Sea Reindeer Products

+P.O.
+Box 42, Mekoryuk, Alaska 99630

+Attn: Edward J. Shavings, Sr.

+Marketing Specialist

-Smith and Dr. Michael Zimmerman of the University of Pennyslvania made a study of the tatoos on the arms and hands of the munmy.
-In a re-port on their research, they noted the absence of any ta-tooing on the face.
-"This is unusual," they wrote, "in that on St. Lawrence Island it was customary for Eskimo women to have chin and cheek tatooing."
+hands of the mummy.
+In a report on their research, they noted the absence of any tatooing on the face.

+"This is unusual," they wrote, "in that on St. Lawrence Island

+it was customary for Eskimo women to have chin and/o.

+cheek tatooing."

 It was the finding of the body that led to this year's archeological work and the new discoveries at Kialegak Point.
-In addition to examining the cache of whale meat and other items. the National Park Service-University of Alaska field party also interviewed a number of residents of Savoonga to try to learn more about the former residents of Kialegak Point.
-"A few interesting stories were told about the Kialegak people, but for the most part the people of Sayoonga ka about this area or say the researchers in nary report on their work.
-A literature search also turned up little, and the researchers concluded from their findings: "Even from this precious little, we can most definitely say that the material culture stands apart
+In addition to examining the cache of whale meet and other items.

+"A few interesting stories were told about the Kialegak people, but for the most part the people of Savoonga knew little about this area or its people," say the researchers in a prelimican most definitely say that the material culture stands apart
-615 Airport Way Larger Facilities to Serve You Across from A&B Auto FROM Same Phone 1445 Cushman 452-5101

-SC 2000C 2000C 2000C 2000C 2000C 20

-AL WRIGHT'S AIR SERVICE

-registered guide service -charter service -Alaska & Canada -single & multi-engine

-· -Floats-Wheels-Skis-
+of whale meat and other items, the National Park Service-University of Alaska field party also interviewed a number of residents of Savoonga to try to learn more about the former residents of Kialegak Point.

+"A few into

+nary report on their work.

+A literature search also turned up little, and the researchers concluded from their findings: "Even from this precious little,
-WRITE OR CALL AL WRIGHT, Box 3142 5 Mi.
-Airport Way-456-5502 Residence-Fairbanks-479-6393 16MM FEATURE FILMS THE BEST, THE NEWEST for your village movie shows write DICK NORMAN PICTURES, INC.

-811 8th Ave., Anchorage Serving Alaska Since 1939from the rest of Alaska, being derived from Siberia especially in recent times.
-Even in older periods, the artifacts recovered from Kialegak and other sites show a more highly developed culture than found elsewhere in Northern Alaska."
-Northern Alaska.
+Top Value at Low Prices 507 2nd Avenue MINISTER STATE OF THE STATE OF Your Travel Agent Elfrieda's Traveler's Services MOVED TO 615 Airport Way Larger Facilities to Serve You Across from A&B Auto FROM Same Phone 1445 Cushman 452-5101 AL WRIGHT'S AIR SERVICE registered guide service charter service -Alaska & Canada single & multi-engine -Floats-Wheels-Skis- WRITE OR CALL AL WRIGHT, Box 3142 5 Mi.
+Airport Way-456-5502 Residence-Fairbanks-479-6393 16MM FEATURE FILMS THE BEST, THE NEWEST for your village movie shows write DICK NORMAN Serving Alaska Since 1939 from the rest of Alaska, being derived from Siberia especially in recent times.
+Even in older periods, the artifacts recovered from Kialegak and other sites show a more highly developed culture than found elsewhere in Northern Alaska.'

 TANNED SKINS FOR SEWING

-Hairseals, Wolverine, Natural Beaver, Timber Wolves, Coyotes, Wolf Ruffs, almost all Alaskan Tanned
+Hairseals, Wolverine, Natural Beaver, Timber Wolyes, Coyotes, Wolf Ruffs, almost all Alaskan Tanned Furs.
+I will buy or trade for Spruceroot, Willowroot

-Furs.

-I will buy or trade for Spruceroot, Willowroot and Baleen baskets.
+and Baleen baskets.

 George Larry Kritchen Box 387 Cordova, Alaska 99574 Kohler Light Plants Tillie Heaters and Lamps Electric Motors-All Types Complete Service For Generators Electric Motors Power Tools and Welders Write today for further information AERO SERVICES CO.

-Box 2191 - Phillips Field 479-8666 Fairbanks, Alaska
+ox 2191 - Phillips Field 479-8888 Fairbanks, Alaska

-Harold's Air Service

-GALENA and RUBY, ALASKA